-You will be tested for virologic failure at weeks 12, 24, 48, and 96.
+You will be tested for virologic failure at weeks 12, 24, 48, 72, and 96.
 Virologic failure is when your anti-HIV drugs are not fully suppressing HIV in the blood.
 If the study staff sees that your viral load has gone up, you will be asked to have another viral load test done within 30 days.
 About 2 teaspoons (10mL) of blood will be drawn for the viral load test.
-We will also draw an additional 1-2 teaspoons (6mL) of blood that will be used for tests that check which anti-HIV drugs have stopped working on the HIV in your blood (resistance test) and if a specific type of anti-HIV drug will be able to control your HIV (tropism test) if the repeat viral load test shows that your viral load is still up.
+We will also draw about 4 teaspoons (20 mL) of blood that will be used for tests that check which anti-HIV drugs have stopped working on the HIV in your blood (resistance test) and if a specific type of anti-HIV drug will be able to control your HIV (tropism test) if the repeat viral load test shows that your viral load is still up.
+We will also ask you to fill out a questionnaire about how well you are taking your current anti-HIV drugs.